August 14

 By Gabriela

 In the past, coffee was believed to be bad for overall health.
-But nowadays, there is growing evidence that the coffee might actually be beneficial and help protect from Parkinson’s disease, depression, and liver disease.
+But nowadays, there is growing evidence that coffee might actually be beneficial and help protect from Parkinson’s disease, depression, and liver disease.

 One study came to the conclusion that if we increase the intake of coffee that might be beneficial, which was contrary to the previous belief.

-In fact, increased intake of coffee can reduce the risk of developing type 2 diabetes.
+Increased intake of coffee can reduce the risk of developing type 2 diabetes.
 This is great news for people who cannot go through the day or simply start the day without a cup of coffee.

 However, people who already have this chronic disease should be careful.
 Why?
 Because in this case, the coffee could have negative effects.